chap0ng/md-master-thesis/inspiration/24.05.30-first-presentation/readme.md

 ### Research Plan & Methodology :

 ##### 1. Interviews :
-Interviews of different people in digital cartography communities & interviews of game makers thoughts on the current state of map making.
+Interviews of different people in digital cartography communities & interviews of game creators about the current state of map making.

+(https://github.com/chap0ng/md-master-thesis/tree/main/method/24.05.26-interview-comunity " Link for interview methodology for digital cartographers: ")

+Link to interview methodology for game creators:

 ##### 2. Content Analysis :
 Examination of the different types and themes of maps created by the community & examination of different types of games and what they produces in map making.